 The Engineering Barometer is an annual report from Engineers Ireland that tracks developments in engineering education, employment and perspectives.
 It has become an established resource for engineers, educators, policy-makers and recruiters.

-Engineers are critical to combating climate change and biodiversity loss, according to 72% of the public.
-In 2020, Engineers Ireland declared a Climate and Biodiversity Emergency and generated a Sustainability Plan, focused around four key pillars, Learn-Live-Lead-Link.
+Engineers are critical to combating climate change and biodiversity loss according to 70% of the public.